cbrandlehner/node-red-nodes/social/twitter/README.md

 To send a Direct Message (DM) - use a payload like.

         D {username} {message}

+WARNING: In the current release the Direct Message feature does not work: See https://github.com/node-red/node-red-nodes/issues/361

 If `msg.media` exists and is a Buffer object, this node will treat it as an image and attach it to the tweet.